When it comes to your website, design matters. Great design is no longer optional. It’s expected.

 If you don’t have the right images and can’t afford a shoot, then a stock library could be your answer.
 There are lots of cheap or even free stock photography websites on the market these days.

-When selecting your stock photo, try to look at them with a discerning eye.
-Ask yourself: does this look fake or too American?
+When selecting your stock photos, try to look at them with a discerning eye.
 Is this relevant to my audience?
-Will this have impact (in a good way)?
+Will this have an impact?
 Do the colours clash with my brand colours?
 Does it look unnatural, posed or weird?
-Is it obviously a stock image?

-With a bit of love and care, your site can have images that have impact and create a beautiful, consistent brand identity for your business.
-Just keep front and centre in your mind, what impression do I want visitors to have of my business – and go from there.
-Good luck!
+Your site can feature impactful images that contribute to a beautiful and consistent brand identity for your business.
+Just keep in mind what impression you want visitors to have of your business – and go from there.

 Written by Raeleen | 3 April 2020